McRae-Lab/modified_rna_bases/README.md

 If -r is omitted, all residues of the target base type (C or U) are modified.

+# Step 2 – Fix geometry with Isolde 🔧

+Load the model into ChimeraX and initialize isolde, rebuilding residues to match template

+Save the pdb - rename the hydrogens to match the cif file with fix_5mC_hnames.sh

-# Step 2 – Minimize geometry in Phenix 🔧
+# Step 3 – Minimize geometry in Phenix 🔧

 This step relieves any bond-length or angle outliers after coordinate editing.

-You may need to remove hydrogens or rename them first.

 phenix.geometry_minimization 5mC-input.pdb 5MC.cif \
     selection="resname 5MC" max_iterations=300